 Technical Committee Elections¶

-Each June, a Technical Committee election selects five candidates to serve on the Technical Committee for the following year, no more than two of which may be employed by the same company.
-The Working Committee organizes each Technical Committee election.
+Each August, a Technical Committee election selects nine candidates to serve on the Technical Committee for the following year, no more than four of which may be employed by the same company.

 Anyone who has demonstrated a commitment to Airship (community building, communications, or has had code merged to the Airship project repositories) within the last twelve months is eligible to run for the Technical Committee.